DelporteCharles/DelporteCharles.github.io/_posts/quiver/2017-11-24-events-in-last-bdt-bins.md

 ### 3 jets events
 * majority of bc events
-  * in half of the events, the other b is the 3rd jet is not even b labelled : one of the b is lost because of a very low transverse momentum
+  * in half of the events, the other b is the 3rd jet, otherwise 3rd jet is not even b labelled : one of the b is lost because of a very low transverse momentum
 * 1/3 events have a reconstructed tau
 )
 {% highlight sh %}